wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 Task:

 - Create the set of cloud services using your naming convention.
-You can use the Azure Management Portal or the **New-AzureService** PowerShell cmdlet.
+You can use the Azure classic portal or the **New-AzureService** PowerShell cmdlet.

 ## 5. Virtual networks